Azure/azure-sdk-for-python/doc/dev/code_snippets.md

 ## Refer samples

 Instead of copying the code snippet into README which is hard to maintain and validate, we add reference to the sample snippet in README.
+We use the annotation <!-- SNIPPET:file_name.snippet_name--> to refer the code snippet in README file.

 It is like: